LAT Services (Covid19)

 Whether you are a student, faculty member, or staff member, librarians are here to help you at any stage of the research process.
 Librarians will continue to provide all research assistance virtually this semester.

 Please use our Ask-a-Librarian form to send your research question to all librarians at once.
 A librarian will get back to you with an answer or with a request to set up a time to talk further.
 Librarians can hold one-on-one appointments via Zoom or by telephone, depending on your preference, or can use email to talk asynchronously.

 Interlibrary Loan (ILL) services are available for electronic delivery of articles and book chapters.
+All WAC students, faculty, and staff can use this service.
 Librarians are available to help you identify alternatives to physical books, or to help find inexpensive booksellers.